-Karen is Head of Art Law at Mishcon de Reya.
-She founded the Group in 1995.
-Karen represents clients across the globe, including artists and their estates, collectors, dealers, art foundations and charities, auction houses, galleries, museums and governments.
-She advises on a wide range of art related matters such as sale and purchase of art, artists' rights, their legacy, creation and management of artists estates, disputes over attribution, authenticity and ownership, cultural heritage matters and restitution of looted cultural property.
+Karen founded Art Law at Mishcon de Reya in 1995.
+Clients she represents, across the globe, include artists and their estates, collectors, dealers, art foundations and charities, auction houses, galleries, museums and governments.
+Karen advises on a wide range of art related matters such as sale and purchase of art, artists' rights, their legacy, creation and management of artists estates, disputes over attribution, authenticity and ownership, cultural heritage matters and restitution of looted cultural property.

 The legal directories describe Karen as 'pre-eminent in the field of art and cultural property'.
-She is regularly published and provides commentary to the media in relation to art related legal issues.
-She often features on "Front Row", BBC Radio 4's flagship culture programme and is quoted widely on art related legal issues in the Art Newspaper, the Times and New York Times.
+She often features on 'Front Row', BBC Radio 4's flagship culture programme.
+Karen is quoted widely on art related legal issues and contributes to leading art publications including the Art Newspaper and Apollo.
 She is honorary legal counsel for the State Hermitage Foundation Museum, Israel.
-She is also a Trustee of Camden Arts Centre.
+Karen is also a Trustee of Camden Arts Centre.

 - Advising on a dispute over Museum Security by Jean-Michel Basquiat between Lord Edward Spencer-Churchill and Jombihis Corporation, Alberto Mugrabi and Faggionato Fine Art, which resulted in a settlement and subsequent sale of the painting for US$14million.